Random number generation: By humans

 Random number generation may also be performed by humans, in the form of collecting various inputs from end users and using them as a randomization source.
-However, most studies find that human subjects have some degree of non-randomness when attempting to produce a random sequence of e.g. digits or letters.
+However, most studies find that human subjects have some degree of non-randomness when attempting to produce a random sequence of e.g., digits or letters.
 They may alternate too much between choices when compared to a good random generator; thus, this approach is not widely used.
+However, for the very reason that humans perform poorly in this task, human random number generation can be used as a tool to gain insights into brain functions otherwise not accessible.

 Post-processing and statistical checks

 Even given a source of plausible random numbers (perhaps from a quantum mechanically based hardware generator), obtaining numbers which are completely unbiased takes care.
 In addition, behavior of these generators often changes with temperature, power supply voltage, the age of the device, or other outside interference.
-And a software bug in a pseudorandom number routine, or a hardware bug in the hardware it runs on, may be similarly difficult to detect.

 Generated random numbers are sometimes subjected to statistical tests before use to ensure that the underlying source is still working, and then post-processed to improve their statistical properties.
 An example would be the TRNG9803 hardware random number generator, which uses an entropy measurement as a hardware test, and then post-processes the random sequence with a shift register stream cipher.
 It is generally hard to use statistical tests to validate the generated random numbers.
 Wang and Nicol proposed a distance-based statistical testing technique that is used to identify the weaknesses of several random generators.
 Li and Wang proposed a method of testing random numbers based on laser chaotic entropy sources using Brownian motion properties.

+Statistical tests are also used to give confidence that the post-processed final output from a random number generator is truly unbiased, with numerous randomness test suites being developed.